zaps166/QMPlay2/README.md

 ## Hardware acceleration

 QMPlay2 supports hardware video decoding: CUVID (NVIDIA only), DXVA2 (Windows Vista and higher), VDPAU/VA-API (X11 for VDPAU, Linux/BSD only) and VideoToolBox (macOS only).
-Hardware acceleration is disabled by default, you can enable it in "Settings->Playback settings":
+Hardware acceleration is disabled by default, but you can enable it in "Settings->Playback settings":
 - move hardware accelerated decoder on decoders list to the top,
 - apply settings.

-Hardware acceleration important information:
+### Hardware acceleration important information:
 - VDPAU uses only its own video output, so OpenGL features and CPU filters won't work.
 - CUVID, DXVA2 and VA-API uses OpenGL2 video output, so OpenGL features are available, but CPU filters won't work.
 - DXVA2 requires "WGL_NV_DX_interop" extension and currently it doesn't support hue, saturation adjustment and video deinterlacing.